HOW A PREGNANCY DISCRIMINATION LAWYER IN LOS ANGELES CAN WIN YOUR CASE

 When you’re searching the job market, you may feel like your pregnancy is a mark against you as an applicant.
 Getting denied a job because you’re expecting is illegal per federal law.
 You should be free to work without keeping it a secret, free from bias and stereotypes.
 Pregnancy discrimination is hard to prove in court, but a skilled and aggressive attorney like one from Mann & Elias can ensure that you receive justice for any unfair treatment you may have suffered.

 Helping Patients Deal with Pregnancy-Related Limitations

-Both the Pregnancy Discrimination Act and the Americans with Disabilities Act protect pregnant people.
-If you ask for work accommodations or temporary reassignment to lighter duties, your employer should oblige as long as you provide documentation.
+Both the Pregnancy Discrimination Act and the Americans with Disabilities Act protect pregnant employees.
+If you ask for work accommodations or temporary reassignment to lighter duties, your employer should oblige to provide documentation.
+Examples of reasonable accommodation include: